The best spray paint for kitchen cabinet facings is a universal solvent-based paint or solvent-based paint formulated for the surface you will paint.

 When to call in a professional sprayer

-It can be difficult knowing what paint to use for kitchen cabinet facings, especially when durability is a key concern.
+It can be difficult to know what paint to use for kitchen cabinet facings, especially when durability is a key concern.
 If you have never spray painted before, or you have limited time on your hands, you might not be able to do the project either.

-After we’ve spray painted your kitchen, it’ll appear as though you’ve had your kitchen installed in that colour.
-Your kitchen cabinets will be painted to a factory standard and it will be impossible to tell they weren’t installed that way.
+After we’ve spray painted your kitchen cabinets, it will appear as though you had your kitchen originally installed in the new colour.
+Your kitchen cabinets will be painted to a factory standard, and it will be impossible to tell they weren’t installed that way.

 Call us on 0800 037 0658 for a quote or email us at firstname.lastname@example.org to find out more about the services we offer.